Apprenticeships Checklist

 The Apprenticeships Team will send you a communication outlining the details of the induction including date time and location.

-We ask that you forward the details of your induction to your Workplace Mentor so that they can attend if they are able to.
+We ask that you forward the details of your induction to your Workplace Apprenticeship Mentor so that they can attend if they are able to.
 If they already mentor another Loughborough University apprentice, they will not be required to attend.
 If this is their first foray into a Loughborough University Apprenticeship Programme and/or mentoring, it would be beneficial for them to attend as there will be specific information and training relevant to their understanding of the programme.

-Find out more about the Accommodation Options.
+Find out more about the accommodation options available on campus:

 Step 5 - Registration